cbrewerton/museum-of-ordinary-objects/tutorials/debugging-tips.md

 **Front end**

- * If you are getting a babel error when doing "npm run serve" try running "npm update --depth 5 @babel/preset-env" to fix it.

  * File overview in front-end/src
    * main.js -- global data structures
    * App.vue -- code that goes on all your pages, like a menu or a footer